[Updated June 2017]

 Does my family have picky or light eaters?

-More than 100 dining locations participate in the Disney Dining Plan program, guests can eat American, Italian, African, or Mediterranean food, just to name a few.
+More than 100 dining locations participate in the Disney Dining Plan program; guests can eat American, Italian, African, or Mediterranean food, just to name a few.
 Many of those eateries even offer buffets.
 If you have picky or light eaters in your party, rethink getting one of the plans, especially since the plans include snacks in addition to large meals that even include dessert.
-Deluxe, Premium, and Platinum plans also include appetizers.
 On the other hand, if you and your brood have voracious appetites, don’t count out the Disney Dining Plan.
 You should also know that kids ages 10 and up are considered to be adults on the Disney Dining Plan, although they’re still free to order off the kids’ menu.
 However, getting the plan isn’t exactly an economical choice if your kids don’t eat as much as the grownups, because you’ll still be charged the adult price.

 Do I plan to eat off property?